go-rod/rod/readme.md

 For example, compared with [puppeteer](https://github.com/puppeteer/puppeteer) or [chromedp](https://github.com/chromedp/chromedp), it's pretty verbose to use them, with puppeteer you have to handle promise/async/await a lot, with chromedp it's painful to deal with iframes.
+When crash happens, chromedp will leave zombie chrome process on Windows and Mac ([how it works](https://github.com/ysmood/leakless)).

 Rod also tries to expose low-level interfaces to users, so that whenever a function is missing users can easily send control requests to the browser directly.
 Here's the example of how to call chrome API directly [lib/cdp](lib/cdp).